To Your Patients’ “Gut Health”: Become a Microbiome Manipulator

 “However, fibres have a variety of different effects – fibre ain’t fibre.
 Certain types of fibres are fermented rapidly, such as the soluble small sugars that are dissolved and quickly fermented; then, at the other extreme, you have woody, cellulosic tissues that are hardly fermented at all, such as sweetcorn kernels.

-“A good healthy diet has components that have different rates of fermentation that ensure we have a 24-hour process of fermentation.
+His key takeout for your patients: “A good healthy diet has components that have different rates of fermentation that ensure we have a 24-hour process of fermentation.
 You want to feed the gut bacteria in a slow, steady, drip-feed with a variety of types of fibre – from a variety of types of food.”

 What are the consequences of a diet without adequate fibre?

 Prof Gidley points out that the microbiome helps explain some of the dietary advice we’ve been giving our patients.
-“We’re now starting to understand what’s behind the dietary recommendations to include a diet rich in fruit, veg and whole grains – your microbiome has a lot to say in that respect.”
+“We’re now starting to understand what’s behind the recommendations to include a diet rich in fruit, veg and whole grains – your microbiome has a lot to say in that respect.”

 “If you don’t have enough fibre getting to the large intestine, then you have primarily other food components and digestive secretions that are protein-rich, and in the absence of fibre the bacteria have to ferment protein.
 The same thing happens if we have too much protein compared with fibre in our diet.

 “Fermenting protein without fermenting carbohydrate is commonly considered a bad thing.
 If you ferment protein directly, then some of the end products are toxic – which may explain the risk of colon cancer.
 If you have fibre being fermented at the same time, that’s not a problem, because those toxic products can be mopped up by the bacteria that grow.”